Comment minimiser les impacts fiscaux lors de la vente de votre entreprise?

 Income splitting

-Transferring shares to family members who also benefit from the capital gains exemption allows you to increase the available exemptions and reduce the overall tax burden.
+Transferring shares to family members who also benefit from the capital gains exemption can multiply the available exemptions and reduce the overall tax burden.

 Estate freeze

-The estate freeze allows the value of existing shares to be frozen while transferring future growth to the next generation, thereby minimizing taxable capital gains upon the transfer of shares.
+An estate freeze allows you to freeze the value of existing shares while transferring future growth to the next generation, thereby minimizing taxable capital gains when the shares are transferred.

 Structuring the sale

 Choosing between selling shares and selling assets has different tax implications.
-The sale of shares may qualify for the capital gains exemption, while the sale of assets may attract capital gains and income taxes.
+Selling shares may benefit from the capital gains exemption, while selling assets may result in capital gains and income taxes.

-- Capital gains exemption: Allows a significant portion of capital gains to be exempt.
+• Capital Gains Exemption: Allows a significant portion of capital gains to be exempted.

-- Simplification of the transaction: Selling shares can be simpler and quicker to complete.
+• Simplified transaction: Selling shares can be simpler and faster to complete.

 Concrete examples

-- Sale of Stock: You sell your entire interest in the company, including all assets and liabilities.
-The buyer takes full control of the business.
-This method can benefit from the capital gains exemption.
+• Share sale: You sell your entire stake in the company, including all assets and liabilities.
+The buyer takes full control of the company.
+This method may qualify for the capital gains exemption.

-- Sale of assets: You sell certain business assets, such as equipment, inventory and intellectual property.
-This method allows the buyer to choose the assets they wish to acquire, but does not benefit from the capital gains exemption.
+• Asset Sale: You sell certain business assets, such as equipment, inventory, and intellectual property.
+This method allows the buyer to choose which assets to acquire, but does not benefit from the capital gains exemption.

 What is a family trust?

-A family trust is a legal vehicle to hold and manage assets for the benefit of family members, providing tax and inheritance benefits.
+A family trust is a legal vehicle that allows assets to be held and managed for the benefit of family members, providing tax and inheritance benefits.

 Tax Benefits of Family Trusts